BEST PRACTICES FOR NURSING TELEPHONE TRIAGE INTERVIEW

 Just as pilots don’t learn to fly from a safety checklist, nurses don’t learn triage by reading protocols.

 Protocols and checklists are problematic for a number of reasons.
 They tend to utilize close-ended questions, avoid gathering situational information that could be relevant, and ignore the caller’s expectations.
 Checklists have a place in telephone triage but tend to be most effective when used as a safety-net for expert users already knowledgeable about clinical content.
 Instead, practice the following interview techniques:

 That woman can give an interview and so can you.
-Ms. Couric reads her guest’s body language, tone of voice, and picks up on cues for follow-up questions.
 She rolls with the feel of the interview but never loses control of it.
 She's very present in the interview.

 When you’re on a call, keep control but pay attention to what your caller is trying to tell you.
 Take note of strange speech patterns, bizarre comments, and outlying information that doesn’t fit with the rest of the patient’s medical record.
 Find out where the patient is.
 How accessible is emergency medical treatment or urgent care?
 Is the patient alone?
 Is the patient safe?
 Does the patient have access to transportation if the situation changes?
 Are there language or intellectual barriers?

 Think back to the last frustrating interaction you’ve had with a customer service representative.
 Compare it to the last time somebody gave you incredible news over the phone.
 How did each person sound?
 How did these phone calls differ?

 |Smiling seems simple but sometimes it can be difficult.
 When you smile on a phone call, your voice just sounds warmer, friendlier, and more receptive to your caller’s plight.
 This may be a lot to ask for at the end of a long day or when dealing with a less than cooperative patient, but that may be when you need it the most.
 Need a little reminder to smile?|

 Our Practical Suggestions: